Our Chrome Extension just got bigger and better! We've added loads of new features and given it a fresh new look.

 It allowed us to vastly improve our own SEO and content strategy.

-If you want access to 5 years of retrospective data, check out our enterprise plan.
+If you want access to 5 years of retrospective data, check out our Suite and Enterprise plans.

 This part of the Content Analyzer is not just about dissecting headlines.